TengMCing/PhD/Thesis/03-chap3.html.md

 ### Model Performance

-The training and test performance for the optimized models with three different input sizes are summarized in @tbl-performance.
-Among these models, the $64 \times 64$ model and the $32 \times 32$ model consistently exhibited the best training and test performance, respectively.
-The mean absolute error indicated that the difference between $\hat{D}$ and $D$ was approximately $0.43$ on the test set, a negligible deviation considering the normal range of $D$ typically falls between $0$ and $7$.
+The test performance for the optimized models with three different input sizes are summarized in @tbl-performance.
+Among these models, the $32 \times 32$ model consistently exhibited the best test performance.
+The mean absolute error of the $32 \times 32$ model indicated that the difference between $\hat{D}$ and $D$ was approximately $0.43$ on the test set, a negligible deviation considering the normal range of $D$ typically falls between $0$ and $7$.
 The high $R^2$ values also suggested that the predictions were largely linearly correlated with the target.

-@fig-model-performance presents a hexagonal heatmap for $D - \hat{D}$ versus $\hat{D}$.
-The red smoothing curves, fitted by generalized additive models [@hastie2017generalized], demonstrate that all the optimized models perform admirably on both the training and test sets.
-No structural issues are noticeable in @fig-model-performance, but some minor issues regarding over-prediction and under-prediction are observed.
+@fig-model-performance presents a hexagonal heatmap for $D - \hat{D}$ versus $D$.
+The brown smoothing curves, fitted by generalized additive models [@hastie2017generalized], demonstrate that all the optimized models perform admirably on the test sets when $1.5 < D < 6$, where no structural issues are noticeable.
+However, over-predictions occurred when $D < 1.5$, while under-predictions occurred predominantly when $\hat{D} > 6$.

-The figure highlights that most under-predictions occurred when $\hat{D} < 3$, while over-predictions occurred predominantly when $3 < \hat{D} < 6$.
-For input images representing null plots, it was expected that the models will over-predict the distance, as explained in @sec-model-lineup-evaluation.
+For input images representing null plots where $D = 0$, it was expected that the models will over-predict the distance, as explained in @sec-model-lineup-evaluation.
 However, it can not explain the under-prediction issue.
 Therefore, we analysed the relationship between residuals and all the factors involved in the data generating process.
 We found that most issues actually arose from non-linearity problems and the presence of a second predictor in the regression model as illustrated in @fig-over-under.
 When the variance for the error distribution was small, the optimized model tended to under-predict the distance.
 Conversely, when the error distribution had a large variance, the model tended to over-predict the distance.

 Since most of the deviation stemmed from the presence of non-linearity violations, to further investigate this, we split the test set based on violation types and re-evaluated the performance, as detailed in @tbl-performance-sub.
 It was evident that metrics for null plots were notably worse compared to other categories.
 Furthermore, residual plots solely exhibiting non-normality issues were the easiest to predict, with very low test root mean square error (RMSE) at around $0.3$.
 Residual plots with non-linearity issues were more challenging to assess than those with heteroskedasticity or non-normality issues.
-Assessing residual plots with heteroskedasticity was not as difficult as assessing those with non-linearity issues.
 When multiple violations were introduced to a residual plot, the performance metrics typically lay between the metrics for each individual violation.

 Based on the model performance metrics, we chose to use the best-performing model evaluated on the test set, namely the $32 \times 32$ model, for the subsequent analysis.